About Day 6

 Aaron spent his 20s making sketch comedy with the award-winning Toronto-based troupe, Jape.
 Now he's mostly a writer, working on projects like The Canadaland Guide to Canada, the Beaverton and, of course, his own dumb projects.
 Hire him to write for you, or at least follow him on Twitter @AaronHM.

 Andrea Warner is a writer, critic, broadcaster, and podcaster focusing on music, arts, pop culture and feminism.
-She's the author of the forthcoming book, Buffy Sainte-Marie: The Authorized Biography (Sept.
-25, 2018, Greystone) as well as the acclaimed 2015 book, We Oughta Know: How Four Women Ruled the '90s and Changed Canadian Music (Eternal Cavalier Press).
+She's the author of the book Buffy Sainte-Marie: The Authorized Biography (Sept.
+25, 2018, Greystone) as well as the acclaimed 2015 book We Oughta Know: How Four Women Ruled the '90s and Changed Canadian Music (Eternal Cavalier Press).
 Andrea is an associate producer at CBC Music and co-hosts the weekly podcast Pop This!.
 Pop culture, art, and feminism make her happy. @_AndreaWarner

 Nate Sloan is co-host of the podcast Switched on Pop, which analyzes the musical techniques behind pop hits.
 He teaches music history at Fordham University, writes on jazz and popular music, and performs in the two-man vaudeville act The Gideon and Hubcap Show.
 Nate also composes for film and theatre and plays piano in the Dave Harrington Group.